HBNI-DEV/HBNITV/README.md

-# HBNI ITV
+# HBNITV

-HBNI ITV is a project that is used to display the latest news from HBNI.
+HBNITV is a project that is used to display the latest news from HBNI.

 ## Installation